It’s a small world after all. Yes, really! And it’s all thanks to the internet.

 Nescafe: What coffee looks like all over the world

-Nescafe is a great example of how to do global marketing, with a localized brand website for multiple regions around the world.
+Nescafe is a great example of how to do a good global marketing strategy, with a localized brand website for multiple regions around the world.
 Take a quick look at the differences between homepages of the US and Central-West Africa Nescafe websites below:

 Note that website localization affects not just the copy and image, but the complete look and feel, and even the placement of various design elements on screen.